Commercial Dispute Resolution

 Defamation

-A tort of defamation is a kind of legal action brought against someone who is accused of making claims against another person or organization that may damage the reputation of that person or organization.
-There are two types of defamation:
+Defamation is a legal action brought against someone accused of making claims against another person or organization that may damage the reputation of that person or organization.

 • Libel – damaging statements or claims made in writing or similar medium.